 Some of us walked farther along the shore, while others were contented with swimming and taking photos.

 The noonday heat and the feeling of fullness after our lunch, though, prompted some of us to spread out and lie on mats, and others to rest on benches under the trees.
-I easily fell asleep under one of the tamarind-like trees.
+I easily fell asleep under one of the tamarind-like trees, which I recently found out were locally called aroma.

 When I woke up, the tide had retreated closer to the horizon, and locals – many of them children – were gathering shellfish and other seafood.